nhsconnect/prm-practice-migration/guide/01-kick-off.md

 If the Practice is not already aware, the [Technical survey](/prm-practice-migration/guide/technical-survey) (try to schedule this shortly after the Kick-off) may result in the identification of new or additional hardware being required for purchase and unexpected costs.
 This may not apply in all cases.
 You may want to highlight this early so that the Practice and Clinical Commissioning Group are aware of this possibility before the Technical survey is completed.

-Compile a list of third party software that integrate with the current GP clinical system.
+Compile a list of third party software that integrate with the current GP clinical solution.

-Please note that it is the responsibility of the practice to ensure that thay have contacted their third party software suppliers to check if the software is compatible with the new GP clinical system and agree any actions required for implementation.
+Please note that it is the responsibility of the practice to ensure that thay have contacted their third party software suppliers to check if the software is compatible with the new GP clinical solution and agree any actions required for implementation.
 The new supplier (target) will not complete this activity.

 ### Notification of 3rd parties and links

-Make a list of all the supporting/connecting systems and community services that the Clinical system or the Practice works with, for example...
+Make a list of all the supporting/connecting solutions and community services that the Clinical solution or the Practice works with, for example...

 * [Electronic Prescription Service (EPS)](https://digital.nhs.uk/services/electronic-prescription-service)